 According to the Mortgage Bankers Association, growth in US mortgage activity for home purchases, while still positive, has been declining.

-Now let’s turn to the funding markets, where US dollar LIBOR continues to grind higher.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Now let’s turn to the funding markets, where US dollar LIBOR continues to grind higher.NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH.
+Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).